nicodoggie/bastion-falls/content/blog/puddle.md

 I dreamt that I was a puddle\
 Amorphous on a city street\
-Born from pipe, no cuddle\
+Born from pipe, not from cuddle\
 I laid there, stabbed by feet

 Up above shone the sun\